 Accessories For Your Shotgun Microphone

-There are also more expensive windscreens called “blimps” that are a hard case that goes around the microphone and can have a dead cat screen over it.
-Blimps do well to protect your microphone and often come with a shock mount built-in.
+There are also more expensive windscreens called “blimps,” which are hard cases that go around the microphone and can have a dead cat screen over them.

 How To Use A Boom Pole

-If you’re looking to buy a boom pole, read our guide Five Best Boom Poles For Your Budget.
+If you want to buy a boom pole, read our guide Five Best Boom Poles For Your Budget.

-Some booms have an XLR cable build it that runs through the pole, however, that is not necessary.
+Some booms have an XLR cable built in that runs through the pole.
+However, that is unnecessary.
 It is just as easy to wrap an XLR cable around the outside of the boom pole.

-When using a boom there are some best practices to keep in mind.
-These tips will help keep you from tiring out, as well as let you get the cleanest audio.
+When using a boom, there are some best practices to remember.
+These tips will help keep you from tiring out and let you get the cleanest audio.

-As we mentioned before, first and foremost you want to keep the microphone as close to the subject as possible, ideally two to three feet away.
-Make sure to communicate with the camera operator or director to figure out the best way to do so.
+As we mentioned before, first and foremost, you want to keep the microphone as close to the subject as possible, ideally two to three feet away.

 Working With A Crew

 When monitoring audio, do so with headphones whenever possible.
-This will let you hear any extra noise, such as airplanes, that might otherwise go unnoticed.
-Doing this in addition to setting the sensitivity on an audio recorder ensures you’re getting the best audio.
+This will let you hear any extra noise, such as airplanes, that might go unnoticed.

-When setting the sensitivity, try to aim to have dialogue around -6 Db.
-If the audio gets above 0 Db, it will be clipped and then become unusable.
+When setting the sensitivity, try to have dialogue around -6 dB for more headroom.
+If the audio gets above 0 Db, it will be clipped and unusable.

 When To Use A Boom Pole And Shotgun Microphone

-These microphones also can often pick up audio that the human ear is unaware of, such as wind, cars, and planes.
-Due to their sensitivity, shotgun microphones are not great for outdoor shooting in high wind situations.
+These microphones also can often pick up audio the human ear is unaware of, such as wind, cars, and planes.
+Due to their sensitivity, shotgun microphones are not great for outdoor shooting in high-wind situations.

 Instead, difficult windy situations may be served better by lavalier microphones.
-But a shotgun microphone with a windscreen can be a valuable back up source of audio.
+But a shotgun microphone with a windscreen can be a valuable backup audio source.

-It is essential to keep shotgun mics close to, and pointed at, your subjects.
-If this can’t be achieved, then lavalier microphones are a great alternative.
+Keeping shotgun mics close to and pointed at your subjects is essential.
+If this can’t be achieved, then Lavalier microphones are a great alternative.

-If you’re using a small crew or shooting by yourself, shotgun microphones can be useful but only in controlled and static settings.
-If your subjects are moving, a camera mounted microphone and/or lavalier microphone are better options.
+If you’re using a small crew or shooting alone, shotgun microphones can be useful only in controlled and static settings.

 Also, be careful of environmental restrictions.
-If you are in a setting where there isn’t space for a boom pole, or large audio set up may be intrusive, on-camera microphones and lavaliers are more discreet.
+It may be intrusive if you are in a setting without space for a boom pole or large audio setup.
+On-camera microphones and lavaliers are more discreet.

 Shotgun microphones are a ubiquitous method of recording audio for a reason.
 These microphones are extremely useful for picking up dialogue, and their directional nature limits background audio picked up.

-All said and done, shotgun microphones are diverse and their applications just as much so.
+All said and done, shotgun microphones are diverse, and their applications are just as much so.
 No matter the filmmaker or their budget, there is a shotgun microphone that will help you get the job done.